 ACT metaphors that are used in OCD treatment include:

-- Thoughts as Leaves in a Stream: A metaphor used to distance a person from the thoughts that come into their head, it can be helpful to consider your mind as a stream and the thoughts that come into it as leaves and sticks floating down a stream.
-You can observe the leaves floating down the stream without needing to jump in and pull all the debris out of the stream.
+- Thoughts as Leaves in a Stream: A metaphor used to distance a person from the thoughts that come into their head, it can be helpful to consider your mind as a stream and the thoughts that go into it as leaves and sticks floating down a stream.
+You can observe the leaves floating down the stream without jumping in and pulling all the debris out of the stream.

 - Drivers Vs. Passengers: Another metaphor used to detach from your thoughts, thinking of the mind as a car driver and your thoughts/obsessions and feelings as passengers in a car – the passengers can tell you what to do and threaten you, but they are ultimately not the ones in control of driving the car.